 Michael Beard (Coach of the Year) and Sahith Theegala (Freshman of the Year) earned major honors.

 Frederick Wedel, Sahith Theegala and Roy Cootes turned in top-20 showings.

 Hunter Epson, Clay Feagler and Joshua McCarthy will join the Waves as freshmen in fall 2016.

 The Waves finished second at Blackhawk Country Club.
 Photos by Kyle Terada of the West Coast Conference.

-Jeff Golden's photos of the Pepperdine men's golf team competing at the North Ranch Country Club.
+Jeff Golden's photos of the Waves in action at North Ranch Country Club.